spectrocloud/librarium/content/docs/06-integrations/00-ubuntu.md

 ## Customize Your Image File

-Spectro Golden images includes most of the hardening standards recommended by CIS benchmarking v1.5.
+Spectro Golden images include most of the hardening standards recommended by CIS benchmarking v1.5.
 You can include custom files to be copied over to the nodes and/or execute list of commands before or after`kubeadm init`/`join` is executed.

 <br />
 <br />